googleworkspace/apps-script-oauth1/README.md

 code editor:

 1. Click on the menu item "Resources > Libraries..."
-2. In the "Find a Library" text box, enter the project key "Mb2Vpd5nfD3Pz-_a-39Q4VfxhMjh3Sh48" and click the "Select" button.
+2. In the "Find a Library" text box, enter the script ID `1CXDCY5sqT9ph64fFwSzVtXnbjpSfWdRymafDrtIZ7Z_hwysTY7IIhi7s` and click the "Select" button.
 3. Choose a version in the dropdown box (usually best to pick the latest version).
 4. Click the "Save" button.

+Alternatively, you can copy and paste the files in the [`/dist`](dist) directory directly into your script project.

 ## Callback URL